gchux/cloud-run-tools/jmeter/README.md

 Test parameters are passed as URL query parameters by default; however, it is also possible to pass them as request headers prefixed by `x-jmaas-test-*`.

 > [!TIP]
+> You may combine query and headers test params in the same request.
+>
-> You may combine query and headers test params in the same request; query test params are checked first, and headers will be used as a fallback.
+> Query test parameters are checked first, then headers will be used as a fallback.

 ### Query Parameters